thegoodideaco/vue-d3-workshop/static/markdown/1 - introduction.md

 ## Interfaces

-> _The greatest value of a picture is when it forces us to notice what we never
+> "_The greatest value of a picture is when it forces us to notice what we never
-> expected to see._
+> expected to see._"
 >
-> John Tukey
+> -John Tukey

 We have this amazing thing called vision. and out of all our senses, it's the most abundant in collecting data, giving us a better view of the world around